Good art asks questions, bad art gives answers.

 Art, at its best, allows this kind of intermediate space as source of origin for the new, the unknown, the expansion – both inside and outside.

 I’m writing about non-duality, high-sensitivity, the power of intuition and energy as matter, direction, life and… art!

 My art writing is not involved in any unnecessary “discourse production”, classical “review” or the irrelevance of curatorial rhetoric, but rather a way of exploring big questions of life through art, immersion and dialogue.

 The Aesthetics of The Real

 All his life, Gregory Bateson was on a quest to find the “pattern” that everything connects.
 I really cannot say at this point if he found a final answer to this question.
 In any event, it would have been his answer.
-The question leads me immediately to that mysterious figure of thought that can only ever be its beginning: myself.
+The question leads me directly to that mysterious figure of thought that can only ever be its beginning: myself.
 In order to be able to enter into a sphere in which I can come up with a response, I must first of all have answered for myself: Who am I?
 Who has not asked himself this very question at some point in his life?
 And if there are answers to it, such as ‘I’m Tina’, ‘I’m an art scholar’ – who is it saying that?
 What would happen or remain if especially the last part of the sentence drops out?
-The great, scary, unknown, indescribable I AM.
+The great, indescribable, scary, unknown I AM.

 And things turned out as they mostly do in life: Unforeseen.
 Read on…